Exact one-particle density matrix for SU($N$) fermionic matter-waves in the strong repulsive limit: Model and Methods

-the correlation functions become addressable as we shall see.
+Here, we will be focusing on the large $U$ limit where the correlation functions become addressable as we shall see.
 The simplification arises because the charge and spin degrees of freedom decouple (such a decoupling occurs only for states with real $k_{j}$)~\cite{OgataShiba90,yu1992persistent,chetcuti2021persistent}.
 The decoupling is manifested in the Bethe equations of the system.
 In the limit $U\rightarrow \infty$, the charge degrees of freedom are specified as (see Appendix~\ref{sec:coup} for a sketch of the derivation):